CIERA-Northwestern/REACHpy/README.md

 	* Challenge 4: Analyze Gaia Data with Pandas

 Funding for the creation of this course was provided by the National Science Foundation through a combination of the IDEAS and Reach for the Stars Programs within CIERA at Northwestern University.
+IDEAS stands for **Integrated Data Drive Discovery in Earth and Astrophysical Sciences**.

 ## Getting Started